LabTranslationalArchitectomics/expressyouRcell/README.md

 ```

 ## animate function
-If you want to visualize how your gene expression data change across multiple variables, you can use expressyouRcell to generate a dynamic representations of cellular pictograms.
+If you want to visualize how your gene expression data change across multiple variables, you can use expressyouRcell to generate a dynamic representations of cellular pictographs.
 This is particularly useful when your input data consists of multiple datasets, such as gene expression data measured at multiple stages.
 This function takes as input the data structure obtained from the ```color_cell``` function.

 The other input parameters are: